nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 To approve/decline a request, it can be done either through in the Management request view list or in the Management request details view.

 Upon approving the request
-- the request move to the "Approved" state;
+- the request moves to the "Approved" state;
 - the registered authentication certificate appears in the security server's detail view, in the "Authentication Certificates" section.

 To decline the request
-- the request move to the "Rejected" state;
+- the request moves to the "Rejected" state;

 ## 8.4 Deleting a Security Server's Authentication Certificate